Alert !

 How can I tell if a mole is irregular?

-Our dermatologists should evaluate any questionable mole at Grossmont Dermatology Medical Clinic and Skin Cancer Treatment Center.
+Our dermatologists should evaluate any questionable mole at Coastal Skin & Eye Institute.
 We can perform a biopsy to detect melanoma.
 Any skin growth or mole that is new or has suddenly changed color, shape or border needs to be examined.
 Worrisome moles tend to appear on the head, neck, upper back, torso and legs.
-Round, evenly shaped skin growths are often not a cause for concern, but one that grows larger, becomes more raised or has visual change warrants a visit to our La Mesa office.
+Round, evenly shaped skin growths are often not a cause for concern, but one that grows larger, becomes more raised or has visual change warrants a visit to our office.

 What are the ABCDE warning signs of melanoma?